-Committee nominations for 2019 is now closed.
-If you are interested in serving on a committee in 2020, the nominations process will open back up February 2020.
+Committee nominations for 2020 is now closed.
+If you are interested in serving on a committee in 2021, the nominations process will open back up in February 2021.

 Q: When does the committee nominations process take place?

 A: The committee nominations period varies from year to year, depending on when ATC takes place.
 Nominations usually open several months prior to ATC.
 All ASTS members will receive notification via email when nominations open.

 A: Once nominations are open, members can nominate either themselves or one of their peers for a committee position.
 Nominations are made through Survey Monkey.
 Nominations stay open for several weeks, then close to allow time for appointments to be made prior to ATC.
 All nominees are notified either way via email a few weeks later, and new committee members begin their appointments during the annual Town Hall Meeting at ATC.

 Q: How are committee appointments made?

 A: Committee appointments are made at the discretion of the current ASTS president.
 The president considers all nominations before making appointments.
 The top 6 committee choices are indicated on the nomination form, and a great deal of effort is made to place nominees in their first choice; however, this is not always possible, and the president tries to place each person in a committee where their strengths can be put to the best possible use.